 Jaundice is a symptom of many medical problems but it is most often associated with conditions of the liver or the gallbladder.
-Jaundice causes yellow skin and eyes because of an excess amount of the bile pigment bilirubin in the fat layer under the skin.
+Jaundice causes yellow skin and eyes because of an excess amount of the bile pigment bilirubin (a yellow pigment) in the blood.
 Either the body is producing too much, or it's not getting rid of it fast enough.

-In addition to being caused by problems with the liver, jaundice can also occur among newborns, particularly premature babies.
+In addition to being caused by liver or gallbladder disease, jaundice can also occur among newborns, particularly premature babies.
 Jaundice that occurs at the time of birth generally disappears within days, but some babies require phototherapy treatment (special lights that help break down bilirubin).
-In this case, the yellowing of the skin is not due to liver or gallbladder disease.

 Normally, large amounts of blood flow each minute through the liver, which may be thought of as the body's chemical processing plant.
 The liver breaks down old, inefficient red blood cells in a process called hemolysis.
 This releases large amounts of bilirubin.
 The liver also manufactures the other components of bile.

 Bile is a greenish-yellow fluid secreted by the liver that contains cholesterol, bile salts, and waste products such as bilirubin.
 The bilirubin leaves the liver via the bile ducts to be stored in the gallbladder directly underneath.
 It's then slowly released into the intestine from the gallbladder.
 It helps digest food in the intestine and exits the body in the stool.

 Too much bilirubin can be toxic and can cause jaundice.
 Therefore, it's important to eliminate it from the body as fast as it's produced.
 There are three basic ways this process can go wrong:

 - The liver itself can be temporarily or permanently damaged, reducing its ability to break down bilirubin (mix it with bile) and move it into the gallbladder.